The Stochastic Solution to a Cauchy Problem for Degenerate Parabolic Equations: Connection to Classical Solutions

-In contrast, with $\delta\in (0,1/2)$, we have to work with weak solutions to \eqref{SDE X}.
-Since we may have different probability spaces for different initial conditions $(t,x)$ of \eqref{SDE X}, the arguments in \cite[Theorem 3.2]{ET09} do not work in our case.
-In particular, the statement ``$X^{s,y}_T\to X^{t,x}_T$ in probability'' is not even well-defined, as $X^{s,y}_T$ and $X^{t,x}_T$ may lie in different probability spaces.
-This makes it very difficult to derive the continuity of $U(t,x)=\E^{t,x}[g(X^{t,x}_T)]$.
-We therefore employ the following new strategy: we will first find a classical solution to \eqref{PDE X g} on each bounded domain by resorting to \cite{Lib96}, and then show that those classical solutions converge to a smooth function $\hat u$ on the entire domain by some Arzela-Ascoli-type argument.
-Finally, we will argue that $U$ is actually equal to $\hat u$ by probabilistic methods.
+In the following, we adopt a new strategy: we first construct a classical solution to \eqref{PDE X g} on each bounded domain by resorting to \cite{Lib96}, and show that those classical solutions converge to a smooth function $\hat u$ on the entire domain by an Arzela-Ascoli-type argument.
+Then, we show that $\hat u$ coincides with $U$ by probabilistic methods.